Discover our blogs

 Want to improve your reading skills?

-Are you starting to wade through the mountains of reading that you have discovered for your project?
+Are you starting to read through the mountains of journals, books or articles for your project or on your course reading list?

-We have collated some effective reading strategies in our Study Skills Hub.
-These include skimming the abstract summary and conclusion to get an overview, or scan reading in order to find something specific.
+We have provided some effective reading strategies in our Study Skills Hub which are far more effective than just trying to read quickly.
+These include skimming the abstract summary and conclusion to get an overview, or scan reading to find something specific.
+You can then make up your own mind about whether, why or how the ideas presented in literature are important in relation to your study or research.
+Be active and take responsibility for your own learning.

 Whichever method you choose, while you are reading, it essential that you take notes so that you can return to the sources if you need to use them later in your writing.
 Have a look at the various note-taking methods to find the one that works for you.